 Day 3: Alkefjellet & Hinlopen Strait

 Indeed after breakfast, we started sailing by the Alkefjellet bird cliff.
 I knew already a little bit what to expect after spending so much time the previous summer at the Hornøya bird cliff just offshore from mainland Norway.
-While the predominant bird in Hornøya is the common guillemot, here in Alkefjellet, it was thousands of the smaller Brünnich’s guillemots that we found.
+While the predominant bird in Hornøya is the common guillemot, here in Alkefjellet, it was tens of thousands of the smaller Brünnich’s guillemots that we found.

 We continued sailing south in the Hinlopen Strait, still in search of the Arctic king the polar bear.
 The weather offered very poor visibility with fog and snow so it made it impossible to spot anything.
 We “parked” the ship in the ice where our guides had spotted a mother bear with a cub in the far distance, hoping that they would approach during our sleep.
 To no avail.